xia-lab/MetaboAnalystR/README.md

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue.
+To inform us of any bugs or requests, please open a new issue or send an email to jasmine.chong@mail.mcgill.ca.

 ## Session Info